February Is the Hardest Month

-by Linda Diamond, President, CORE and author of Teaching Reading Sourcebook
+by Linda Diamond, founder and former president, CORE and author of Teaching Reading Sourcebook

 When I was seven years old, my mother and father brought home my newly adopted baby brother, Larry.
 Right from the start, I thought that he was mine and that it was my job to protect him and love him.
 And I tried.
 But he was not an easy child, and as he grew older he was always in trouble and sometimes violent, even breaking car windows on the neighbor’s car and hitting another neighbor with a baseball bat.
 He was angry all the time, but I didn’t know why.
 However, when he was in seventh grade I realized that he couldn’t read and that every day at school was another day of rage and embarrassment.
 He brought those feelings home with him.
 Not one of his teachers tried to help and my parents were at a loss, so I, a high school student and knowing very little, tried to help him.
 I taught him letters and then I did flash cards, and we would laboriously sound out easy words.
 Often after a really bad day at school he would crawl into my bed and let me read to him.
 And during those quiet times, he would ask, “Why am I like this?”
 I had no answer.